RalfWeiss/ergo-transaction-visual/README.md

 ## Features

-> The main focus of this repo is making tools to help understand the **Ergo** blockchain in.
+> The main focus of this repo is making tools to help understand the **Ergo** blockchain.
 As a starting point you'll find the **txio-view-react** which tries to map inputs to outputs in a visual appealing way usable within a **React** app.

 ## Getting started